-Pursuant to the Company's registration as a segregated accounts company, the general assets of the Company are not available to satisfy liabilities arising from the activities of the segregated accounts.
+Pursuant to the Company's registration as a segregated accounts company, the segregated accounts assets of the Company are not available to satisfy the liabilities of the general account and vice versa.
 The segregated account assets and liabilities are legally segregated from the general assets and liabilities of the Company (the "General Account") and general creditors.